Dean151/Dean-Blog/_posts/2017-07-12-aes-encryption-good-practice-with-swift.markdown

 ### 2. Store your keys in the Keychain

-let make things clear right now, there are **no better place** to store sensitive data like cryptographics keys or password than the [Keychain][keychain-doc].
+let make things clear right now, there are **no better place** to store sensitive data like cryptographic keys or password than the [Keychain][keychain-doc].

 It's designed by Apple to be able to store securely password, certificates and keys.
-It's also maintained bu regular updates of Apple software, and finally, it uses hardware module like the [Secure enclave][secure-enclave] to assure a high level of security.
+It's also maintained by regular updates of Apple software, and finally, it uses hardware module like the [Secure enclave][secure-enclave] to assure a high level of security.

 TL;DR: Use the Keychain, it the most secure alternative you've got!